Deaths on roads 'could be halved'

 MADRID - Traffic deaths could be halved if a new a new emergency system was used throughout Spain, a report claims Thursday.

-The RACC Automobile Club claims that the chances of dying in a car crash is "higher in Spain than anywhere else in Europe".
+The RACC Automobile Club claims that the chances of dying in a car crash are "higher in Spain than anywhere else in Europe".

 According to their study, 28 people are killed for every billion kilometres covered by drivers in Spain - 15 more than anywhere else in Europe.

-The study has analyzed emergency systems in other countries, particularly in Germany.
+The study has analysed emergency systems in other countries, particularly in Germany.

 In these countries so-called "intelligent" emergency systems, which were introduced in the 1970s, have cut the number of mortalities on the roads by 60 percent, the report says.